krunalgedia/krunalgedia.github.io/README.md

 • Developed state-of-the-art attention-based Graph Neural Network model to reduce simulation statistical error by up to ~60% in our scientific analysis.

-• Developed Quantile Regression Algorithm to regress data quantiles using simulation input leading to reduction of simulation systematic error in several associated scientific measurements.
+• Developed a new custom Quantile Regression Algorithm to regress data quantiles using simulation input leading to reduction of simulation systematic error in several associated scientific measurements.

 # Projects